Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 >>MORE: 8 Ways to Improve Your Time Management Skills

 It may not be on every student’s radar, but planning ahead and thinking about repaying student loans is important.
-Intuit Mint created a free, easy-to-use student loan calculator.
+Intuit Credit Carma created a free, easy-to-use student loan calculator.
 It includes written steps for using the calculator and goes into more detail about the categories and types of student loans.
-The calculator was made to help students prepare financially and think about how long it might take to pay off student loans.
+The calculator helps students prepare financially and think about how long it might take to pay off student loans.

 10. Canva

-You might think Canva is only useful for students studying graphic design or marketing, but Canva is also a great tool for creating graphs and tables.
+You might think Canva is only useful for students studying graphic design or marketing, but it’s also a great digital tool for creating graphs and tables.

-Canva is free and highly convenient for when you need to represent data visually in a research paper or include a diagram in a presentation.
-Canva isn’t difficult to master either, so students can create these visuals in minutes.
+Canva is free and convenient for when you need to represent data visually in a research paper or include a diagram in a presentation.
+Canva isn’t difficult to master either — students can create these visuals in minutes.

 11. Todoist